aletar89/imago-challenge/README.md

-# Imago Media API and Gallery
+# Imago Coding Challenge C3

 A Flask application for retrieving and displaying media content from Elasticsearch.

+Temprarily deployed on Render.com here: [https://imago-challenge.onrender.com](https://imago-challenge.onrender.com)

 ## Features

 - **API Backend**: RESTful API endpoint for searching and filtering media content
-- **Media Gallery**: User-friendly frontend to browse, search, filter and view media
+- **Media Gallery**: Simple Bootstrap based frontend to browse, search, filter and view media
-- **Robust Search**: Keyword-based search and filtering with pagination
+- **Easily expandable**: Additional media sources can be easily added by inheriting from an abstract `MediaFetchService` class
 - **Data Normalization**: Handles missing fields and inconsistent data formats
+- **Input Sanitization**: Handles potential malicious injections in user generated fields
 - **Prometheus Monitoring**: API endpoint monitoring with metrics for request counts, errors, and latency

-## Design Decisions

-- **Flask**: Lightweight web framework that's easy to set up and use
-- **Service Layer**: Abstraction over Elasticsearch using the MediaFetchService interface for better testability and flexibility
-- **REST API**: Provides a clean interface for accessing media data with comprehensive filtering options
-- **Client-Side Rendering**: JavaScript-based frontend for responsive user experience
-- **Bootstrap**: Modern, responsive UI components
-- **Prometheus Monitoring**: Industry-standard monitoring solution for tracking API performance and reliability
-- **Data Normalization**: Careful handling of data inconsistencies and security concerns through sanitization
-- **Abstract Base Classes**: Use of ABC for service interfaces to ensure consistent implementation
-- **Environment Configuration**: Configuration via environment variables for better security and deployment flexibility
+- **Integration tests**: Tests using the dev ES server to check the API is working end to end

 ## Getting Started